COVID-19 vaccination clinic held for veterans in Fort Pierce

 It was organized by the West Palm Beach VA Medical Center and St. Lucie County.

+Rafael Rodriguez Jr. who retired from the U.S. Army, was among the veterans who came out.
+For Rodriguez, this day couldn’t come soon enough.
+He has had four family members that have gotten the virus.

+“They all had different levels of seriousness.
+Thank god they all survived.
+Look at the odds.
+This is not a game, and take it seriously,” said Rodriguez.

-Officials say it was offered to eligible veterans by appointment who currently receive care at the VA Medical Center or its outlying clinics.
+VA officials said the shots are being offered to eligible veterans by appointment who currently receive care at the VA medical center or its outlying clinics.
+Rodriguez said when he got the call from the VA, he was ready.

+“I got a call from the medical center to make an appointment.
+I drove here today, and explicit signs telling you where to go,” said Rodriguez.
+“It was pretty good and well organized.”

-Also vaccinated at this clinic were essential frontline workers, as well as people younger than 65 with underlying medical conditions.
+Also vaccinated at this clinic were essential frontline workers and people younger than 65 with underlying medical conditions.

 Scripps Only Content 2021